Iris iberica subsp. elegantissima: Taxonomy

 The Latin specific epithet elegantissima refers to 'elegantissimus' meaning very elegant, it is a superlative of 'elegans'.

 It was first discovered in Transcaucasus, and then first published and described by Dmitrii Ivanovich Sosnowsky in Vestn.
 Tiflissk.
 Bot.
 Sada Vol.11 on page 2 in 1915.
 In 1972, it was then re-classified as a subspecies of Iris iberica by A. L. Takhtadzhyan and A. A. Fedorov, and published as Iris iberica subsp. elegantissima (Sosn.)
 Fed. & Takht. in Fl.
 Erevana Vol.331 in 1972.

 Although it is often referred to as Iris elegantissima Sosn. in Russia and Armenia. but elsewhere it is referred to as a subspecies.

-It was verified as Iris iberica subsp. elegantissima by United States Department of Agriculture and the Agricultural Research Service on 22 February 2006, then altered in 11 December 2007.
+It was verified as Iris iberica subsp. elegantissima by United States Department of Agriculture and the Agricultural Research Service on 22 February 2006, then altered on 11 December 2007.
 It is listed in the Encyclopedia of Life, and is an accepted name by the RHS.